Mush-Buddy/Mush-buddy-catalog/README.md

 #### Now one should be able to run

-Main function is now inside the wiki_crawler folder titles "MAIN" Now, you can open the main file and press run all but *warning* It will run for 15 hours scraping the web for all the mushrooms in our list
+Main function is now inside the wiki_crawler folder titles "MAIN_crawler" Now, you can open the main file and press run all but *warning* It will run for 15 hours scraping the web for all the mushrooms in our list

+#### other files inside wiki_crawler
+- there should exist:
+-   tsv
+-   pkl
+-   catalog.pkl which holds the original list that is not our own
+-
 ### Structures
 - mushroom objects with characteristic traits
 - small functions to find specific parts when given a specific websitee